Graphic: Bottle PR Agency

 All of these positive bonding experiences usually involve soft and caring vocal tones, gentle and appropriate touching, focused attention, a development of trust which helps to create and strengthen the bond, and eye contact that conveys honesty, closeness, and genuine emotion.

 These bonding behaviors are not unique to humans, most other species also exhibit many of these behaviors.
-One of the best known types of inter-personal bonding behavior seen in other species is known as “grooming”.
+One of the best-known types of bonding and affiliative behavior seen in many species is known as “grooming”.
 This grooming behavior involves focused attention and light touches which often creates and/or strengthens the relationship between the two animals.

 Can the biology of inter-personal bonding help to explain the biology of ASMR?